catskul/tizen-heaptrack/README.md

     *   Private_Clean is process-local (not shared) memory that was loaded from disk and not modified by the process
     *   Shared_Clean is shared between processes memory, not modified by the process
     *   Shared_Clean is shared between processes memory, modified by the process
-    *   the groups are chosen by --private_dirty, --private_clean, --shared keys of heaptrack_gui (--malloc is for malloc memory consumption)
+    *   the groups are chosen by --private_dirty, --private_clean, --shared keys of heaptrack_gui (--malloc is for malloc memory consumption and --managed is for managed memory consumption)
 *   there are two additional groups, which are accounted indirectly
     *   dlopen (memory, used for loaded libraries)
     *   sbrk (memory, used for "[heap]") - this includes: